fchampreux/Rails8Base/README.md

 You can check out our [task configuration](./.codesandbox/tasks.json) to know what we run on VM start.

 # Rails-8-base
-Basic configuration for my Rails 8 apps
+Basic configuration for my Rails 8 apps.